The Secret to Renting a Car in Europe for More than 2 Weeks for One-Way

 A Giant Road Trip from Rome to Lisbon

 We are on a perpetual five-year international house hunt (see video) that may or may not end when we find the perfect place.
 Portugal and Spain have been high on our list of possible places to make our home, and we wanted to be sure that we visited all the darling coastal towns along Costa Blanca, Costa Brava, Costa Dorada and all over the Algarve, the southern area of Portugal.
-Trains and busses don’t easily go to the small towns like Denia, Xavia, Tavira, and Lagos.
-The goal was to visit towns and cross them off our list, narrowing down the list to a desirable number to return to in the future.

 5000 miles/8000 km from Rome to Lisbon by way of lots of small towns along the Spain and Portugal coasts.
+A map of our European road trip from Italy to France to Spain to Portugal.

 We weren’t successful in narrowing the list.
 It just grew and grew.